smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 triple hash tags (``###``) and should therefore not interfere with any Python-specific syntax.

-These syntaxic elements are as follows:
+These syntactic elements are as follows:

 + ``import`` statements
 + API version